automerge/pushpin/README.md

 Pushpin integrates with the [Clipper chrome extension](https://github.com/pvh/eleanor) to save content from webpages into Pushpin.
 To set up Clipper, follow the steps in the Clipper README to install the extension.

-PushPin is configured to expect a clipper extension with the 'kdnhjinccidgfopcfckekiihpjakjhng' id.
-If you are experimenting with a different ID you can supply that as an argument to the install script.

 To build and install the Clipper extension:
 ```
 yarn build:clipper-host